Asia shares fall on worries over inflation, Fed outlook

 Overnight, Wall Street closed lower as inflation jitters drove investors away from market-leading growth stocks in favor of cyclicals, which stand to benefit most as the economy gathers momentum.

-The Dow Jones Industrial Average pulled back from record highs hit earlier in the U.S. day.
-The S&P 500 extended losses to 1%, and the tech-heavy Nasdaq Composite fell 2.55%.
+The Dow Jones Industrial Average (.DJI) pulled back from record highs hit earlier in the U.S. day.
+The S&P 500 (.SPX) extended losses to 1%, and the tech-heavy Nasdaq Composite (.IXIC) fell 2.55%. read more

 A sluggish dollar helped sterling rally to $1.412, the highest since Feb.
 25, despite Scotland's leader saying another referendum on independence was inevitable after her party's resounding election victory.